SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.05.md

 ##### Parrot

-Parrot~\cite{meng2024sd} model incorporates multiple features specifically designed to enhance interaction in spoken dialogue.
+[Parrot [148]](../../Models/SpeechLM/Parrot.md) model incorporates multiple features specifically designed to enhance interaction in spoken dialogue.
 It uses a dual-channel audio setup, where each channel represents a different speaker.
 This configuration allows Parrot to manage both sides of a conversation independently, facilitating real-time turn-taking.
 By distinguishing between the user’s input and the system’s response on separate channels, the model can listen and respond in parallel, creating a more natural conversational flow.